-This section outlines the key components of an undergraduate education at Brasenose and explains your obligations as an undergraduate member of this College.
-It should be read in conjunction with B.7, which provides further details of the support provided by the College, and B.8, which explains what will happen if you fail to meet your academic obligations.
+This section provides information about key elements of an Undergraduate education at Brasenose and also sets out your obligations as an Undergraduate member of Brasenose.
+It should be read in conjunction with B.7, which sets out further details of the support provided by the College, and B.8, which explains the consequences of failing to meet your academic obligations.